jenkinsci/electricflow-plugin/README.md

   -   Parameter is required if ‘Starting Stage’ isn’t used

-- (Optional) Pipeline parameters: Specify parameters for the CloudBees Flow pipeline
+- (Optional) Pipeline parameters: Specify parameters for the CloudBees CD pipeline

   -   Parameter name will be displayed as Label